yyyang-2019/yyyang-2019.github.io/_pages/about.md

 Hiii:)

 My name is **Mingyu Ouyang (欧阳铭禹)** and I am currently a Master student at the Department of Mathematics, [National University of Singapore](www.nus.edu.sg).
 I received my Bachelor of Engineering in Spatial Informatics and Digitalized Technology from the [Wuhan University](https://www.whu.edu.cn/), China.
 There I joined [IIP Lab](http://iip.whu.edu.cn/) under the supervision of Professor [Zhenzhong Chen](http://iip.whu.edu.cn/~zzchen/bio.html).
-My research interests include image processing, efficient network design, and machine learning.
+My research interests include image&video processing, efficient network design, and machine learning.

 ## Education

-**PhD** in ? (to be continued...)
+**PhD** in ?
+(Prospective, to be continued...)

 **MSc** in Data Science and Machine Learning, Department of Mathematics, 2023-present, National University of Singapore

-**BSc** in Spatial Informatics, 2019-2023, Wuhan University
+**BSc** in Spatial Informatics and Digitalized Technology, 2019-2023, Wuhan University

 ## Internship